 - “Thank you so much for such a generous and thoughtful gift.”
 Make sure you smile, or this may come across as sarcastic.

 - If this is a gift exchange with a large group, say, “Check it out, everyone.
 A marble-handled potato peeler.”
 Then pass it around so everyone can admire it.
-Maintain a pleasant expression.
+This takes the attention away from you.
+Maintain a pleasant expression, in case people look to see your reaction.

 - Study the gift, read the instructions, and show a lot of interest in the object.
 If there are others waiting to open their gifts, encourage them to continue while you’re occupied with yours.